 3. Trailing slash mismatch

-EN declares ZH alternate as https://site.com/zh/articles/foo.
-The actual ZH URL is https://site.com/zh/articles/foo/ (trailing slash).
-Google sees these as different URLs and counts the declaration as broken.
+The EN page declares the ZH alternate as https://site.com/zh/articles/foo, but the actual ZH URL is https://site.com/zh/articles/foo/ (trailing slash).
+Google treats these as two different URLs, so the return tag “doesn’t exist” at the URL it was promised.

-How to spot it: check your sitemap canonical URLs against your hreflang URLs — they must match byte-for-byte.
+How to spot it: compare your sitemap canonical URLs against your hreflang URLs.
+They must match byte-for-byte, trailing slash included.

 You declared en and zh alternates but never declared x-default.
-Without it, Google guesses for users from countries that match neither.
-Best practice: x-default points at EN (or your primary language).
+Without it, Google has no instruction for users whose language/region matches neither variant.
+Best practice: x-default points at your primary language (EN here).

 curl -s https://site.com/en/articles/foo/ | grep 'x-default'

 You emit a zh alternate on every EN page, even ones with no ZH counterpart.
-The “alternate” points at a 404 or at the root.
-Google logs that as broken.
+The “alternate” points at a 404 or redirects to the root.
+A non-200 hreflang target is invalid, and the pair never reciprocates.

-How to spot it: compare hreflang in sitemap vs page HTML.
-Any discrepancy is broken.
+How to spot it: compare hreflang in your sitemap entries against the page HTML.
+Any discrepancy is the bug.
+Standardize on one source.

 Shortest path to fix